duddex/ESP32-OSC2CV/README.md

 TouchOSC from Hexler.net (<https://hexler.net/touchosc-mk1>).
 I still
 use the old ("MK1") version of TouchOSC.

+## Connecting to the ESP32

+The ESP32 sets up an access point with the name "ESP32-OSC-Access-Point".
+Check the serial output to find out the IP address.
+Connect directly to this access point and set up your OSC client (for example TouchOSC) to use this IP address and port 8000.

 ## TouchOSC layout file

 I have restricted the x and y values of the sliders and the X/Y Pad from 0 to 255.
 I